valoresports/coach-resources/docs/live-coaching/checklists/pre-session-checklist.md

 :::

-You need to ensure that OBS is set up correctly to record your session.
+You need to [ensure that OBS is set up correctly to record your session](../../content-production/setting-up-obs.md).
 If you need assistance with this, we can walk you through.
-We are currently working on a guide.
+We are currently working on a more detailed guide.